julakshah/visual-slam/README.md

 We'd also like to pull the visualization from the julian_test branch into main, compare it to the existing pipeline, and potentially catch any issues in or our existing pipeline --- ideally, they should perform very similarly, and it would be nice to have our own visualization working.

 ## Other notes

+### Contributions

+This project was completed by Ben Ricket, Connor Hoang, and Julian Shah.

+Connor implemented FAST, BRIEF, and ORB in C++ from scratch, and also set up a demo script demonstrating the performance of the from-scratch ORB compared to OpenCV's implementation.

+Julian implemented keypoint matching between frames and the corresponding visuals, as well as contributing to the camera transform and keypoint triangulation code.
+Julian also spent time making all of the visualizations work.

+Ben integrated Connor's ORB implentation with Pybind11 and some helper functions to translate between Python and C++ types, and also contributed to the camera transform and keypoint triangulation code.

+### External Resources

 In addition to the included libraries, this project includes code from [https://github.com/Akbonline/SLAMPy-Monocular-SLAM-implementation-in-Python?tab=readme-ov-file](SLAMPy-Monocular-SLAM-implementation-in-Python), which does not list a license.
 All code taken from this repository is contained within the `third_party/` directory.